splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 Follow these steps to set up a new private location:

 1. Select the settings gear icon > :guilabel:`Private locations`.
-2. Select :guilabl:`+ Add` > and add a name.
+2. Select :guilabel:`+ Add` > and add a name.
-3. Follow the steps in the wizard to set up your runner.
+3. Follow the steps in the wizard to set up your runner using Docker.
+4. Save your private location.

 Manage tokens
 --------------------